Breastfeeding and Covid-19 vaccination

 Can I get back to exclusive breastfeeding?

-If you breastfeeding and using infant formula, consider replacing formula feeds with breastfeeds, but talk to a professional first about how to do that safely.
-If breastfeeding has been stopped, it is possible to re-start breastfeeding (contact the National Breastfeeding Helpline for assistance or speak to your health visitor or contact our Advice Line.
+If you are breastfeeding and using infant formula, and considering replacing formula feeds with breastfeeds, please talk to a health professional first about how to do that safely.
+If breastfeeding has been stopped, it is possible to re-start breastfeeding (contact the National Breastfeeding Helpline for assistance or speak to your health visitor or contact our Surrey-wide 0-19 advice Line.

 If you are feeding with formula or expressed milk, follow sterilisation guidelines carefully before each use.
 You should not share bottles or a breast pump with someone else.